Svito-zar/Svito-zar.github.io/_posts/2020-01-14-Audio2Gestures.md

 &nbsp;

 ### ABSTRACT
-This paper presents a novel framework for automatic speech-driven gesture generation, applicable to human-agent interaction including both virtual agents and robots.
+This paper presents a novel framework for speech-driven gesture production, applicable to virtual agents to enhance human-computer interaction.
 Specifically, we extend recent deep-learning-based, data-driven methods for speech-driven gesture generation by incorporating representation learning.
 Our model takes speech as input and produces gestures as output, in the form of a sequence of 3D coordinates.

-Our approach consists of two steps.
-First, we learn a lower-dimensional representation of human motion using a denoising autoencoder neural network, consisting of a motion encoder *MotionE* and a motion decoder *MotionD*.
-The learned representation preserves the most important aspects of the human pose variation while removing less relevant variation.
-Second, we train a novel encoder network *SpeechE* to map from speech to a corresponding motion representation with reduced dimensionality.
-At test time, the speech encoder and the motion decoder networks are combined: *SpeechE* predicts motion representations based on a given speech signal and *MotionD* then decodes these representations to produce motion sequences.
+We provide an analysis of different representations for the input (speech) and the output (motion) of the network by both objective and subjective evaluations.
+We also analyse the importance of smoothing of the produced motion.

-We evaluate different representation sizes in order to find the most effective dimensionality for the representation.
-We also evaluate the effects of using different speech features as input to the model.
-We find that mel-frequency cepstral coefficients (MFCCs), alone or combined with prosodic features, perform the best.
-The results of a subsequent user study confirm the benefits of the representation learning.
+Our results indicated that the proposed method improved on our baseline in terms of objective measures.
+For example, it better captured the motion dynamics and better matched the motion-speed distribution.
+Moreover, we performed user studies on two different datasets.
+The studies confirmed that our proposed method is perceived as more natural than the baseline, although the difference in the studies was eliminated by appropriate post-processing: hip-centering and smoothing.
+We conclude that it is important to take both motion representation and post-processing into account when designing an automatic gesture-production method.

 &nbsp;